att-circ-contrl/LoopUtil/README.md

 ## Libraries

+Libraries are provided in the `libraries` directory.
+With that directory on path, call the `addPathsLoopUtil` function to add sub-folders.

-The following directories contain library code:
+The following subdirectories contain library code:

-* lib-nloop-chantool --
-Library functions specific to the `nloop_chantool` script.
-* lib-nloop-intan --
-Library functions for manipulating data saved in Intan's format.
-* lib-nloop-io --
+* `lib-nloop-io` --
 Library functions for loading and saving data that aren't vendor-specific.
-* lib-nloop-plot --
+* `lib-nloop-plot` --
 Helper functions for plotting.
 These are not publication-quality.
-* lib-nloop-proc --
+* `lib-nloop-proc` --
 Library functions for performing signal processing.
-* lib-nloop-util --
+* `lib-nloop-util` --
 Helper functions that don't fall into the other categories.

+* `lib-nloop-intan` --
+High-level library functions for manipulating data saved in Intan's format.
-* lib-vendor-intan --
+* `lib-vendor-intan` --
-Library functions for manipulating data saved in Intan's format, derived from code supplied by Intan Technologies (used and re-licensed with permission).
+Low-level library functions for manipulating data saved in Intan's format, derived from code supplied by Intan Technologies (used and re-licensed with permission).

+* `lib-nloop-chantool` --
+Library functions specific to the `nloop_chantool` script.

 ## Sample Code

-(FIXME -- Turn my test scripts into sample code.)
+Sample code scripts are intended to illustrate how the libraries are used.
+These are found in the `code-examples` directory.
+The following scripts are provided:

+* `do_test.m` --
+This is my test script for exercising the "LoopUtil" library.
+It does the same operations as the channel tool, without a GUI.
+Referencing is performed a bit differently as of Dec.
+2021 (it can do common-average referencing and it does rereferencing before artifact removal rather than after).
+You'll need to edit the `plotdir` variable and create a configuration script that points to your data to use it.
+* `do_config_reider.m`, `do_config_frey_tungsten.m`, and
+`do_config_frey_silicon.m` are representative configuration scripts using private datasets.
+See the preamble of `do_test.m` for details on what needs to be configured and what optional settings may additionally be configured.

 This is the end of the file.